Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 The Great Father settled his bulk down at the head of the table.
 No chair or throne for him, he preferred to sit directly on the floor, which nonetheless left him at eye level with everyone else.
 "I’m inclined ‘ta press forward aggressively on this," he rumbled authoritatively.
 "I need ‘ta hear ‘yer objections, if ‘ya got ‘em."

-"Our objection, My Father, is that this is entirely experimental and we have a sample size of exactly *two.* That isn’t enough to extrapolate from, not properly, both the males involved are…medical cases…" Eefo’s ears swivelled uncomfortably.
+"Our objection, My Father, is that this is entirely experimental and we have a sample size of exactly *two.* That isn’t enough to extrapolate from, not properly, both the males involved are... medical cases..."
+Eefo’s ears swivelled uncomfortably.
 "And for all we know, they’ve just been lucky so far.
 The next one might die from rampant tumor formation, or develop some vital protein deficiency or any one of a thousand other complications."

 "I kinda doubt it.
 This weren’t no accidental thing, what were done to us.
 It were somethin’ we were *made* ‘ta be, an’ they were very, very careful ‘bout it."